mozilla/experimenter-docs/docs/feature-variables-and-me.md

 >
 > *Coming soon* While this is available in Experimenter, currently the Nimbus SDK does not support different features in different branches.

 We might also imagine a world where we have multiple features as before.
-Two differnet product teams are experimenting with two new capabilities of the app: both require onboarding instructions, one has an entry point via a app menu item, and the other has an entry point in the new tab screen.
+Two different product teams are experimenting with two new capabilities of the app: both require onboarding instructions, one has an entry point via a app menu item, and the other has an entry point in the new tab screen.

 If it was one product team where communication is high, perhaps they might run one experiment, with two treatment branches: one branch with configuration for the `onboarding` and `app-menu` features, and one branch with configuration for the `onboarding` and `new-tab` features.